DevExpress-Examples/web-reporting-integrate-ai-assistant/README.md

 ### Web Document Viewer (Document Assistant)

-The following image displays a DevExpress Web Document Viewer with an integrated AI Assistant and `dxChat` component:
+The following image displays Web Document Viewer UI implemented in this example.
+The AI Assistant tab uses a `dxChat` component to display requests and responses:

 ![Web Document Viewer](web-document-viewer.png)

 #### Add a New Tab

-On the `BeforeRender` event, add a new tab used to display user communication with the assistant:
+On the `BeforeRender` event, add a new tab (a container for the assistant interface):

 ```cshtml
 @model DevExpress.XtraReports.Web.WebDocumentViewer.WebDocumentViewerModel